 If you are in business, whether it’s in the capacity of a company director, in management or if you represent a company as its accountant, you should know of the power of a Statutory Demand.
 This article describes when you can use a Statutory Demand to force the repayment of a debt.
 Alternatively, if your company receives a Statutory Demand, you will see the need to act urgently and seek immediate legal advice.

 A Statutory Demand is a specific form of demand described in the Corporations Act.

 In practice, the process of issuing a Statutory Demand is commonly used as a means of enforcing payment of debts, although it was originally intended to form the first part of an application to wind up an insolvent company.
 A Statutory Demand should only be used if there is no dispute that the money is owed.
-It should only be used when payment is being refused for an improper reason (or no reason), or if you suspect the debtor is insolvent and does not have the capacity to pay.
+It should only be used when payment is being refused for an improper reason (or no reason), or if you suspect the debtor does not have the capacity to pay.